The Jazz Republic. Music, Race, and American Culture in Weimar Germany by Jonathan O. Wipplinger (2017)

 In the last parts of the book, the author discusses the concept of jazz in German fiction of the Weimar Republic, the many translations of author Langston Hughes that were available, the numerous appearances of the (American) “Jonny” figure in new songs of the time, the important and groundbreaking writings of Walter Benjamin and Theodore W. Adorno, and the theoretical approaches of Europe’s first post-secondary academic training facility for jazz, the Hochsche Koservatorium in Frankfurt.
 This leads to the question what kind of jazz actually was produced and recorded in Germany, both by German, European and visiting African American musicians.
 (Musicians like Sam Wooding and Paul Whiteman already toured Europe back then).
 Furthermore, this led the author to analyze how the Americanization of performance acts also took place in the entertainment industry of the Weimar Republic, with regard to the profession of the “show girl,” an expression and line of work unheard of before.

-To understand the significance of this book, it is important to realize that only few (and actually not any recent) titles deal with jazz in Weimar Germany in detail, which was also a very prominent time for the development of European jazz.
+To understand the significance of this book, it is important to realize that only a few (and actually not any recent) titles deal with jazz in Weimar Germany in detail, which was also a very prominent time for the development of European jazz.
 Although there are many references to jazz in Berlin in the late 1920s, the title gives a very good impression of how it all started.
 And how a country that for decades was held in high esteem for its respectful treatment of (classical) musicians and composers, theater and the opera, for a certain time extended its musical appreciation to a very different and new musical idea from abroad.

 Review by Dr. A. Ebert © 2018